kg-construct/rml-star-test-cases/README.md

 Each RDF-star test case is transformed to two different RML-star test-cases: RMLSTARTCXXXa cases do not contain joins among sources, while RMLSTARTCXXXb cases do.

 ## License
-This code is copyrighted under the Creative Commons Attribution 4.0 International License.
+This code is copyrighted under the Apache 2.0 License